dhilfer/hdtools/README.md

 if curl is not available on your system.

-Due to github's URL policy you'll need a tool which is able to handle *https://* URL's, which may is not available on your tiniest initramfs-busybox.
-Beware of this constraint, or just get the tools somehere on your local network and host by yourself (replace **UPGRADE_LATEST_RELEASE_LINK** within the code).
+Due to github's URL policy you'll need a tool which is able to handle *https://* URL's.
+This is may not available on some of your tiniest initramfs-busybox.
+Beware of this constraint, or just get the tools somewhere on your local network and host by yourself (replace **UPGRADE_LATEST_RELEASE_LINK** within the code).